 7. Evening Primrose Oil

-Due to its high levels of omega-6 fatty acids, evening primrose oil has been uses as an ancient herbal remedy for treating PMS and menopause.
+Due to its high levels of omega-6 fatty acids, evening primrose oil has been used as an ancient herbal remedy for treating PMS and menopause.
 Though there is little current-day research on the advantages of taking evening primrose oil for increasing estrogen, it has been anecdotally reported to help.

 For example, in a 2015 study 48% of women who ceased using hormone replacement therapy and began taking an evening primrose oil supplement instead, reported a reduction in the symptoms of low estrogen during menopause.